LATEST POSTS...

 • Living in such a dark place affected his eyesight.

-Affect also has another, less-used, meaning: ‘to put on a false show of’ or 'to pretend':
+Affect also has another, less-used, meaning: ‘to put on an appearance of’ or 'to pretend':

 • She affected indifference although she was very upset.